Meet the Calliope Hummingbird: Smallest Bird in the U.S.

 Calliope hummingbirds make impressive sounds with their feathers when showing off to potential mates, but they aren’t particularly noisy birds.
 They let out a zippy chip when foraging or encountering other birds, but do not have a real bird song.

-The location of the 11/2-inch-wide nests can vary, but they’re typically several feet up in a conifer tree.
+The location of the 1 1/2-inch-wide nests can vary, but they’re typically several feet up in a conifer tree.
 The female hummingbird cares for the young until they are ready for the first flight around three weeks old.

 Discover amazing facts and pictures of baby hummingbirds.

 Enjoy a front-row seat to Calliope hummingbird visits by creating an ideal habitat in your own backyard for these tiny fliers.
+Choose native plant options that bloom early in the season and continue through the fall for an ongoing food source.

 At every age, hummingbirds need a constant food supply to maintain their energy.
 “I strongly encourage planting native flowers,” says Eric.
 “That is the best way to help hummingbirds.”